saarazari5/saarVault/Notes/Data Structures And algorithems/radix sort.md

 Related Notes:

 # [[radix sort]]
-[[Count sort]] is a linear time sorting algorithm that sort in O(n+k) time when elements are in the range from 1 to k.
+[[Count Sort]] is a linear time sorting algorithm that sort in O(n+k) time when elements are in the range from 1 to k.

 _**What if the elements are in**_ **the** _**range from 1 to n2?**_
 We can’t use counting sort because counting sort will take O(n2) which is worse than comparison-based sorting algorithms.
 Can we sort such an array in linear time?